Seven days.

 Beach club days, taverna nights

-Lazy afternoons at the beach club, long dinners of fresh fish under the stars.
+Lazy afternoons at the beach club, long dinners of fresh fish and local produce enjoyed under the stars.

 04